Explore Nevada

 Address: 3750 E. Diamond Bar Ranch Rd, Meadview, Arizona

-Kids will revel in the exciting experience of flying through the Grand Canyon in a helicopter and landing at the Grand Canyon West Ranch.
-Once at the ranch, children are enthralled by horse-drawn wagon rides and the cowboys putting on a show.
-The western-style meal served at the Ranch House also goes down a treat.
+Kids will revel in the exciting experience of flying through the Grand Canyon in a helicopter and landing at the Grand Canyon Western Ranch.
+Once at the ranch, children are thoroughly enthralled by horse-drawn wagon rides and the cowboys putting on a show.
+The western-style meal served at the ranch also goes down a treat.
+This family-friendly excursion across the border to Arizona is a great break from the casinos and resorts of Las Vegas itself, giving visitors the chance to experience some of the natural splendour of the region and partake in the pioneer and cowboy culture so well-loved in the US.<br /><br />

-Andre's at Monte Carlo
+Andres at Monte Carlo

 Address: 3770 Las Vegas Blvd.